tdorssers/ztp/README.md

 *GET /csv* | upon receiving the request, the server flattens the dataset and exports it as a CSV file *POST /csv* | the client sends the CSV file with the flattened dataset to the server for importing

 *app.py* validates the format of the data for every API call.
-Error messages of failed API calls are presented in the GUI, by returnin HTTP status code 500 with a message string.
+Error messages from failed API calls are presented in the GUI by returning an HTTP 500 response with a message string.
 Files are served from the current working directory.
 The directory listing API returns subdirectories and hides related script files.

 *main.js* displays text boxes for every key value in the DATA list of dicts.
 The *install* and *config* text boxes are drop-down lists with the files in the working directory.
 The *version* text box is filled in automatically if the IOS-XE version can be extracted from the file name.
 The GUI also supports uploading of multiple selected files.